Bodysbobb/HARplus/README.md

 ## Acknowledgements

-Big shoutout to **Maros Ivanic** for his work on the `HARr` package, which laid the foundation for HARplus.
-This package wouldn’t exist without that starting point!
+Acknowledgement is due to **Maros Ivanic** for his work on the `HARr` package, which served as the foundation for HARplus.
+This package would not have been possible without his contributions.

 ## Note